Joseph Henry Banks: New Zealand Mounted Rifles

 As commander of the 6th New Zealand Mounted Rifles, Colonel Banks led this troop into action at the Transvaal and the Orange River Colony.
 In August 1901, Lord Kitchener, on whose staff Banks had served as brigade major in Egypt, requested that he take temporary command of Remounts until rejoining the 6th Mounted Rifles for their return to New Zealand in May 1902.
 For his service in the Boer Wars, Banks received the King's South Africa Medal and five clasps.

 Shortly before his departure from South Africa, Banks retired from the regular army and received his final promotion in the British Army to that of lieutenant colonel, 7th Dragoon Guards, 8 April 1902.
 The British Army and Navy Gazette of 17 May 1902, carried the following notice:

 Half Pay – Major J.H.
 Banks, retired pay, to be Lieut.
 Colonel.
 Memorandum – Lieut.
 Colonel J.H.
 Banks, half-pay, retires on retired pay.
 These announcements require explanation.
 The officer referred to left the 7th Dragoon Guards some years ago as a major.
 Since then, he has been rendering admirable service in connection with the New Zealand local forces, and it is due largely to his zeal and example that the New Zealanders have proved such excellent war material in South Africa.
 It was felt that his service deserved recognition, as his labours have been incessant and his popularity is very great.
 Hence his promotion to half-pay which enables him to retire on a higher rate of pension.

-Five years after he had left New Zealand, following their highly praised contribution to the Boer Wars, in 1910 the contingents Banks had raised, trained and accompanied into battle were re-organised into professional regular regiments, becoming the New Zealand Mounted Rifles Brigade, which was the nucleus of the modern New Zealand Army.
+In 1910, five years after Banks left New Zealand, the contingents he had raised, trained and accompanied into battle were re-organised into professional regular regiments, becoming the New Zealand Mounted Rifles Brigade, which was the nucleus of the modern New Zealand Army.